Type to search

 Features: ⭐ ⭐ ⭐ ⭐

 The Audio-Technica AT2020 is a condenser microphone that is perfect for podcasts, streaming, and gaming use since it’s built for a USB connection.
-A growing cult favorite for YouTubers and streamers, the Audio-Technica AT2020 has a mix and volume control function that can blend your mic’s signal with pre-recorded audio — a feature that not most USB mics have.
+A growing cult favorite for YouTubers and streamers, the AT2020 has a mix and volume control function that can blend your mic’s signal with pre-recorded audio — a feature that not most USB mics have.

 Pros and Cons of the Audio-Technica AT2020